Patrick Tuipulotu: 2017–2018

 Tuipulotu did not play against the British & Irish Lions in 2017 after he was late to a Blues training session, following missing much of the season with injury.
 The 2017 Super Rugby season was a mixed season for Tuipulotu, who scored many tries but struggled to play consistently because of his persistent injury troubles.
 Following the end of Super Rugby, Tuipulotu was named as captain of Auckland for the 2017 Mitre 10 Cup season, by Auckland coach Paul Feeney.

 Following his mixed start to the season, he was not selected for All Blacks 33-man Lions tour squad, losing his spot to Scott Barrett, but was re-called near the end of the 2017 Rugby Championship as Brodie Retallick was unavailable.
 After making four appearances off the bench for the All Blacks during 2017, Tuipulotu regathered form previously lost to injury and made a start against a French XV, in a 28-23 win, scoring a try against them and was chosen to start over Barrett for the final test of the year, against Wales in a 33-18 win.
 Tuipulotu started in combination with All Black Captain, Sam Whitelock, against Wales and was replaced by Barrett in the 46th minute.

 Tuipulotu was very good during the 2018 Super Rugby season but missed many fixtures due to injury.
 After four months' absence, Tuipulotu returned to rugby, on 7 September 2018, to captain Auckland against Tasman.
 Tuipulotu scored a hat-trick in the first half of the game, leading his team to a 36-10 win.

 Having missed the 2018 June rugby union tests with injury, his outstanding performance against Tasman earned him a re-call to the All Blacks, for the 2018 Rugby Championship, after Brodie Retallick was ruled out for the rest of the competition with a shoulder injury.
 TJ Faiane took over as Auckland's captain in Tuipulotu's absence.
 Tuipulotu's return from injury also displaced Luke Romano from the All Blacks, leaving Tuipulotu and Scott Barrett as back-up to Sam Whitelock.
 Tuipulotu played his first test of 2018 in New Zealand's shock loss to South Africa, on 15 September at Westpac Stadium.
 Tuipulotu also came off the bench in the next two tests of the competition, which were the last.

 With Brodie Retallick back from injury, Tuipulotu only played twice during the 2018 end-of-year tour.
 He played well in both tests, which were starts in a 69-31 victory over Japan and a 66-3 victory over Italy.
 Tuipulotu's great form through 2018 then saw him named as co-captain for the Blues' 2019 Super Rugby season, by new head coach, Leon MacDonald.
-Tuipulotu will be captain alongside loose forward, Blake Gibson, and succeed Augustine Pulu as the team's leader.
+Tuipulotu captained alongside loose forward Blake Gibson, and succeed Augustine Pulu as the team's leader.